jaisor/LEDCell/README.md

 ### Printing recommendations

 White PLA with some level of translucency (most white PLA should work).
 I have used the following succesfully:
-* [eSUN PLA PRO White](https://www.amazon.com/gp/product/B01EKEMIIS/) - warm and cool white work good, warm is a bit more translucent
+* [ELEGOO PLA Plus](https://www.amazon.com/dp/B0C14M5HR9) - warm and cool white work good, warm is a bit more translucent
 * [Hatchbox PLA White](https://www.amazon.com/gp/product/B00J0GMMP6)

 I print at around 200C nozzle.
 Layer height at half of nozzle diameter.
 No supports needed for any of the parts.